skip to main content

 The inheritance tax rate is 40%: Fact

 Inheritance tax is charged on your death at the rate of 40% based on the value of your assets.
 This 40% rate is only charged on any value exceeding the nil rate band.
-The nil rate band in the tax year 2019/20 is £325,000 and that is expected to continue in the tax year 2020/21.
-In addition, a residence nil rate band applies so that less inheritance tax may be paid when the family home is left to children, grandchildren and some other individuals.
-From 6 April 2020 the residence nil rate band will be £175,000.
+The nil rate band in the tax year 2024/25 is £325,000 and the Autumn Budget of 30 October 2024 announced that this figure is to remain until the tax year 2029/30.
+In addition, a residence nil rate band (RNRB) applies so that less inheritance tax may be paid when the family home is left to children, grandchildren and some other individuals.
+The RNRB is £175,000 but tapers for estates above £2m until it is zero for estates above £2.2m.

 The combined inheritance tax nil rate band is £1 million: Fact

-From 6 April 2020 the combined inheritance tax nil rate band and residence nil rate band for both spouses or civil partners will be £1 million.
+From 6 April 2020, the maximum combined inheritance tax nil rate band and RNRB for both spouses or civil partners is £1 million.
+However, the residence must be worth at least £350,000 for the full RNRB to be available.

 Married couples benefit from the £1 million threshold: Fiction

-This is fiction: all married couples and civil partners will benefit from the £1 million threshold.
-They will not!
+This is fiction: Not all married couples and civil partners will benefit from the £1 million threshold!

 What are the rules of the £1 million inheritance tax threshold?